bmarini/bmarini.github.com/_posts/2010-12-29-rails-routes-dsl.md

 ---
 layout: post
-title: Boiled down version of rails 3 routes DSL implementation
+title: Rails 3 routing DSL implementation
 ---

 I picked out the bare essentials from the rails 3 routing code to expose how